Turnovers are ROI killers.

 First, it prevents your rents from falling too far below market levels.
 That costs you money, and when you raise the rent to market levels, it’s a jarring rent hike that might push your tenants to leave.

 Second, it sets expectations.
 You send a message to your renters: rents go up every year, but by fair and modest amounts.
-They won’t be surprised by rent hikes; they’re just a fact of life, like inflation.
+They grow to expect minor rent hikes as a fact of life, like inflation.
 They will also grow to trust that you won’t crush them with random, jarringly high rent hikes.

 The renter can renew on a month-to-month basis, for a higher rent bump.
 Or, for a lower bump they can sign a one-year lease renewal.